Updated December 2023

 Check out the accelerated 12-month Cybersecurity program at Herzing College.
 It's offered at our campuses in Ottawa and Toronto, as well as online.

-Students get thorough training in IT security best practices and gain real-world experience through an included 5-week internship.
+Students get thorough training in IT security best practices and gain real-world experience through an included five-week internship.

 The program also prepares students for leading cybersecurity certifications like Systems Security Certified Practitioner (SSCP) and Certified Information Systems Security Professional (CISSP).